berkio3x/ferrous/README.md

 # Ferrous 🧪
-Ferrous is a statically typed interpreted programming language.
+Ferrous is a dynamically typed interpreted programming language.

 **The compiler is written in Typescript**